 Elk Valley Heritage Conservation Area

-The Elk Valley is a critically important wildlife corridor that accommodates the north-south movement of wide-ranging carnivores, particularly grizzly bear, wolf, wolverine and lynx.
-Although the area has undergone some industrial development for resource extraction over the past 50 years (logging, linear corridor development and road building), it remains remarkably intact in terms of biological integrity.
+The Elk Valley is a critically important wildlife corridor that accommodates the north-south movement of wide-ranging carnivores.
+Animals such as grizzly bear, wolf, wolverine and lynx pass through here.
+The area has undergone some development for resource extraction over the past 50 years (logging, linear corridor development and road building).
+However, it remains remarkably intact in terms of biological integrity.
 The existence of healthy populations of carnivores throughout the North American Rocky Mountains depends on the continued existence of populations in the Elk Valley.

-The Elk Valley Heritage Conservation Area is a conservation assembly that encompasses 32,500 acres (13,100 hectares) along the Elk River near Fernie, British Columbia.
-These lands include low-lying wetlands, mixed grassland-forest complexes and steep, forested uplands.
-Most significantly, these lands are documented high-value "linkage corridors" for large carnivores moving north-south through the valley.
-In order to effectively conserve wide ranging carnivore populations in the Canadian Rocky Mountain Ecoregion, NCC decided to make conservation of the three very high value linkage corridors in the Elk Valley a top priority for program implementation
+The Elk Valley Heritage Conservation Area encompasses 32,500 acres (13,100 hectares) along the Elk River near Fernie, British Columbia.
+These lands include low-lying wetlands, mixed grassland-forest and steep, forested uplands.
+These lands are high-value linkage corridors for large carnivores moving north-south through the valley.
+To effectively conserve wide-ranging carnivore populations in the Canadian Rocky Mountain Ecoregion, the Nature Conservancy of Canada (NCC) decided to prioritize the conservation of three very high-value linkage corridors in the Elk Valley.

-At the heart of the conservation assembly is Mt Broadwood, a 21,000-acre (8,950-hectare) mountain property that was donated to NCC by Shell Canada in 1992.
+At the heart of the conservation assembly is Mount Broadwood.
+This 21,000-acre (8,950-hectare) mountain property was donated to NCC by Shell Canada in 1992.

 Mount Broadwood supports the full suite of large animals that roam throughout this region.
-Notably, the conservation area protects outstanding wintering grounds for bighorn sheep, elk and mule deer.
+The conservation area protects outstanding wintering grounds for bighorn sheep, elk and mule deer.
 Other resident wildlife include moose, elk, grizzly and black bear, grey wolf, cougar, wolverine, badger, fisher and Rocky Mountain tailed frog.

-The Wigwam River that flows through the property supports some of the largest cutthroat trout in southeastern British Columbia and is the single most important bull trout spawning system in the Kootenay Region.
-Sockeye (kokanee) salmon are also present after being introduced in the early 1970s.
+The Wigwam River flows through the property.
+It supports some of the largest cutthroat trout in southeastern British Columbia.
+This river is the single most important bull trout spawning system in the Kootenay Region.
+Sockeye (kokanee) salmon were introduced in the early 1970s.
 The Wigwam River and Lodgepole Creek are open to catch-and-release fly fishing.